duckietown/docs-software_architecture/book/software_architecture/06_devel_dt/97_road_release.md

-# Road Release Process {#road-release-process status=draft}
+# Road Release Process {#road-release-process status=beta}

 <div class='requirements' markdown='1'>

 Requires: You have implemented a new feature or improved an existing feature in your branch `devel-![project_name]`

 Requires: A robot that is configured and able to follow lanes in Duckietown according to instructions in [](+fall2017_info#checkoff_navigation)